Everything you need to know about deadly EEE

-- Jason Carr will host a live discussion with Dr. Frank McGeorge at 11:30 a.m.
+- Jason Carr hosted a live discussion Tuesday morning with Dr. Frank McGeorge.
+Watch above.

 Here are the key points: